abdur-emon/notice-tracker/readme.txt

 = Does this work with multisite? =

-Yes, WP Notice Manager is fully compatible with WordPress multisite installations.
+Yes, Notice Manager is fully compatible with WordPress multisite installations.

 = Will this slow down my site? =

 No!
 The plugin uses lazy loading, transient caching, and minimal database queries.
 It has zero impact on frontend performance.

-= Can I customize the popup appearance? =
+= Can I customize the pop-up appearance? =

 Yes!
 You can choose from 3 popup styles: Slide from Right, Modal Popup, or Slide Background Panel.